biz-dev-ops/use-case-generator/README.md

-# Use case generator
+# Use-case generator

+> Use-case first development: first create the use-case specification and secondly create an Open API specification which references the use-case parameters.

 The generator parses a YAML file which contain a use-case description.
 Json-schema is used to specify the use-case parameters.

-To support use-case first development: first create the use specification and secondly create an Open API specification which references the use-case parameters.
+The parsed use-case specification is used to generate the use-case interface as well as the parameter models.

 ```yaml
 name: use case 1